SkylineCommunications/dataminer-docs/connector-help/connector_help/Palo_Alto_Networks_PA-3000_Series.md

 # Palo Alto Networks PA-3000 Series

-The Palo Alto Networksr PA-3000 series of next-generation firewall appliances comprises the PA-3060, PA-3050 and PA-3020, all of which are targeted at high-speed internet gateway deployments.
+The Palo Alto Networks PA-3000 series of next-generation firewall appliances comprises the PA-3060, PA-3050 and PA-3020, all of which are targeted at high-speed internet gateway deployments.
 The PA-3000 series manages network traffic flows using dedicated processing and memory for networking, security, threat prevention and management.

 ## About